simonmichael/hledger/hledger/hledger.m4.md

 If you tell hledger to read a csv file with `-f foo.csv`, it will look for rules in `foo.csv.rules`.
 Or, you can tell it to read the rules file, with `-f foo.csv.rules`, and it will look for data in `foo.csv` (since 1.30).
 These are mostly equivalent, but the second method provides some extra features.
 For one, the data file can be missing, without causing an error; it is just considered empty.

-And, you can specify a different data file by adding a "source" rule:
+For more flexibility, add a `source` rule, which lets you specify a different data file:

 ```rules
 source ./Checking1.csv
 ```

+If the file does not exist, it is just considered empty, without raising an error.

-If you specify just a file name with no path, hledger will look for it in your system's downloads directory (`~/Downloads`, currently):
+If you specify just a file name with no path, hledger will look for it in the `~/Downloads` folder:

 ```rules
 source Checking1.csv
 ```

-And if you specify a glob pattern, hledger will read the newest (most recently modified) of the matched files, which is useful eg if your browser has saved multiple versions of a download:
+You can use a glob pattern, to avoid specifying the file name exactly:

 ```rules
 source Checking1*.csv
 ```

+This has another benefit: if the pattern matches multiple files, hledger will read the newest (most recently modified) one.
+This avoids problems if you have downloaded a file multiple times without cleaning up.

-This enables a convenient workflow where you just download CSV files to the default place, then run `hledger import rules/*`.
+All this enables a convenient workflow where can you just download CSV files, then run `hledger import rules/*`.
-Once they have been imported, you can discard them or ignore them.

 See also ["Working with CSV > Reading files specified by rule"](#reading-files-specified-by-rule).

+The `archive` rule adds a few more features to `source`; see below.

 ## `archive`

-The `archive` rule can be used together with `source` to make importing a little more convenient.
-It affects only the [import](#import) command.
-When enabled,
+Adding the `archive` rule to your rules file affects importing or reading files specified by `source`:

+- After successfully importing, `import` will move the data file to an archive directory (`data/` next to the rules file, auto-created), renamed to `RULESFILEBASENAME.DATAFILEMODDATE.DATAFILEEXT`.
+  Archiving data files is optional, but it can be useful for troubleshooting, detecting variations in your banks' CSV data, regenerating entries with improved rules, etc.

-- `import` will process multiple `source` glob matches oldest first.
+- `import` will pick the oldest of `source` glob matches, rather than the newest.
   So if you have multiple versions of a download, repeated imports will process them in chronological order.

-- After successfully importing a `source`-specified file, `import` will move it to an archive directory (`data/` next to the rules file, auto-created), and rename it to `RULESFILENAME.MODIFICATIONDATE.DOWNLOADEXT`.

-Archiving imported files in this way is completely optional, but it can be useful for troubleshooting, detecting variations in your banks' CSV data, regenerating entries with improved rules, etc.
+- For commands other than `import`, when the `source` path or glob pattern matches no files, hledger will try to read the latest archived data file instead.
+  This is convenient for working with the downloaded data again, even after it has been imported.

 ## `encoding`